eigenlucy/eigenlucy.github.io/_eigenlucy/2025-06-18-the-end-of-satan.md

 "A great deal of innocence or cunning is needed by a philosophy of communication that claims to restore the society of friends, or even of wise men, by forming a universal opinion as "consensus" able to moralize nations, States, and the markct.!"
-Hu- man rights say nothing about the immanent modes of existence of people provided with rights.
+<a href="https://thoughtjam.wordpress.com/2009/01/02/wallerstein-immanuel-european-universalism-the-rhetoric-of-power/">Human rights</a> say nothing about the immanent modes of existence of
+people provided with rights.
 Nor is it only in the extreme situations described by Primo Levi that we experience the shame of being human.
 We also experience it in insignificant conditions, before the